Starchy foods have often been dubbed unhealthy in recent times. Delectable, no doubt, but unhealthy. But is there any truth to this statement?

 With fresh pasta, the deal is good if you get an option to choose one that smells fresh and is not dried out.
 Both types of pasta, when cooked, have a chewy texture.

 The texture of uncooked rice depends on the variety of grain.
-Some rice grains of high-quality, such as the Basmati rice, have a silky, smooth texture, while some of the cheaper options are coarser to touch.
+Some rice grains of high quality, such as the Basmati rice, has a silky, smooth texture, while some of the cheaper options are coarser to touch.

 When cooked, the texture of the rice varies from being sticky (such as white Jasmine rice) to being nutty and chewy (such as brown rice).